karajones/karajones.github.io/dlx/dlx4.md

 cp things.txt stuff.txt
 ```

-Place a copy of the `packages` directory in the `stuff` directory, which lives in my home directory:
+Place a copy of the `packages` directory in the `stuff` directory, which lives in the home directory:
 ```
 cp -r packages ~/stuff
 ```